Solving for the Exit Flow of a Supersonic Nozzle

 The method of characteristics is a theory for supersonic flow that analyzes the irrotational potential flow equation in fully nonlinear form.
 Isentropic flow is assumed.
 The definition of characteristics are the curves in the flow where the velocity is continuous but the first derivative of velocity is discontinuous.

-In the previous figure, the blue lines in the are approximate characteristics.
+The blue lines in the previous figure are approximate characteristics.
 Characteristics of type I make a negative acute angle with the flow direction.
 Characteristics of type II make a positive acute angle with the flow direction.
 A detailed derivation of the method is outside the scope of this example analysis.
 This example analysis uses the region-to-region procedure.
 It is assumed that you are familiar with this procedure.

 In Prandtl-Meyer flow and the method of characteristics, calculate the important angles for all regions of the flow.